Tom Bradley (mayor)

+In 1973, Bradley became the first liberal mayor of Los Angeles and its first black mayor.
+The Bradley coalition transformed Los Angeles from a conservative, white-dominated city to a liberal multiracial one.
+Mayor Bradley appointed more women and people of color to political positions than all his predecessors combined.
+He was widely respected and renowned for his hard work ethic.
+Bradley was re-elected by landslides in 1977, 1981, and 1985.
+Bradley's main political opponent as mayor was Chief of the LAPD Daryl Gates, and several Bradley budgets cut funding to the LAPD.
+Bradley was lauded for running the first profitable Summer Olympics in 1984.
+The Tom Bradley International Terminal at Los Angeles International Airport is named after him and opened weeks before the 1984 Olympics.
+Bradley's promotion of public transit led to the creation of the Los Angeles Metro in 1990.

+Bradley ran to be the first black Governor of any state since Reconstruction in 1982 and 1986 but was defeated both times by Republican candidate George Deukmejian.
+Bradley's narrow and unexpected 1982 loss was at odds with the polls and was attributed to the racist vote, giving rise to the political term "the Bradley effect".
+Bradley was considered a possible vice-presidential nominee in 1984 by Democratic presidential nominee Walter Mondale.
+Bradley was re-elected a final time as Los Angeles mayor in 1989, with a majority of the vote but diminished support.
+Bradley's approval ratings dropped after the 1992 Los Angeles riots, which led to the resignation of Bradley's longtime rival Gates.
+Bradley announced his retirement in 1993.
+A panel of 69 scholars that year ranked him the third-best mayor of any city in the United States since 1960 and among the nine best mayors in American history.

 Early life and education

-Bradley, whose grandfather was a slave, was born on December 29, 1917, to Lee Thomas and Crenner Bradley, poor sharecroppers who lived in a small log cabin outside Calvert, Texas.
+Bradley was born on December 29, 1917, to Lee Thomas and Crenner Bradley.
+Thomas and Bradley were poor sharecroppers who lived in a small log cabin outside Calvert, Texas.
 He had four siblings — Lawrence, Willa Mae, Ellis (who had cerebral palsy) and Howard.
+The children's grandfather had been enslaved.
 The family moved to Arizona to pick cotton and then in 1924 to the Temple-Alvarado area of Los Angeles during the Great Migration, where Lee was a Santa Fe Railroad porter and Crenner was a maid.

 Bradley attended Rosemont Elementary School, Lafayette Junior High School and Polytechnic High School, where he was the first black student to be elected president of the Boys League and the first to be inducted into the Ephebians national honor society.
 He was captain of the track team and all-city tackle for the high school football team.
-He went to UCLA in 1937 on an athletic scholarship and joined Kappa Alpha Psi fraternity.
+Bradley went to UCLA in 1937 on an athletic scholarship and joined Kappa Alpha Psi fraternity.
 Among the jobs he had while at college was as a photographer for comedian Jimmy Durante.